Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 ## Conclusion

 Thank you for reading so far.
 The profiles presented in this article are overly simplified, like in most RPGs.
-The reality is way more complex: engineers often combine multiple aspects and it is not rare to have some engineers being an Erudite in a context but a Copyist Monk in another one.
+The reality is way more complex: engineers often combine multiple aspects and it is not rare to have some engineers being an Erudite in a context but a Copyist in another one.
 Granted, it can be challenging to compose with such profile but that what's make the interaction fun!

 In the end, not a profile is better than another.
 Like most software engineering topics, there is no silver bullet so diversity matters.
 You will need all sorts of magicians to cover each others.
 Also, everyone usually has good opinions, according to their personal beliefs.
 Gather everyone, discuss/debate, find a common ground and you will all be ready to achieve wonderful marvels.